COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 ## Benefits
-1. **Empower** people to build applications that help residents, start businesses around those applications, and contribute to the overall **economic development** of the city.
+1. **Empower** people to build applications that assist residents, start businesses around those applications, and contribute to the overall **economic development** of the city.
 2. **Empower** consumers of those applications to have the most up-to-date, relevant information at their fingertips.
 3. Allow City employees to be more **efficient** and innovative by allowing them to get data from other departments faster and in an easily consumable format.
 4. Allow taxpayers to benefit from a more **efficient**, nimble government that is capable of being responsive to them and delivering more under the same budget.